brianehlert/ansible-tower-nginx-controller-examples/README.md

 Maintaining your NGINX Controller gateway configuration in source control and using a single Ansible Tower Template to push your gateway configurations to Controller.

+## requirements.yml

+One pattern that is used and repeated is the use of requirements.yml for each playbook.
+The flexibility of this is pretty powerful for both Roles and Collections as you can select multiple sources and easily switch between development and production for example.
+There is more here: https://galaxy.ansible.com/docs/using/installing.html